| || |

-Thread Galling is most common in stainless steel, titanium, aluminum, and other corrosive resistant metals whose chemical composition contains protective oxides.
-Galling, commonly referred to as seizing, occurs during fastener tightening and installation.
-Pressure builds between the contacting surfaces of the male and female threads and the protective oxides or coatings begin to shear, causing high points and imperfections in the raw material to become locked together.
+Thread Galling, commonly referred to as seizing, occurs during fastener tightening and installation; pressure builds between the contacting surfaces of the male and female threads and the protective oxides or coatings begin to shear, causing high points and imperfections in the raw material to become locked together.
 In serious cases, this problem is even referred to as "cold welding" because the galling surfaces lock together which illustrates the severity of the issue.
 Metal on metal contact and the resulting friction are the main causes thread galling.

-Galling can cause damage to the threads of the fasteners being joined, however the fasteners may be removed using extractor drill bits or lubricant.
-In severe cases of thread galling, the two materials being joined completely weld together, preventing loosening of the parts and adding the difficult step of forced removal (extraction) and new parts to the process.
+Galling can cause damage to the threads of the fasteners, but they can still be removed using extracting tools or lubricant.
+In severe cases, the two materials completely weld together, preventing loosening of the parts and Adding the difficult step of forced removal (extraction) and new parts to the process.
 The frustrating aspect of this is that both the nut and the bolt can cause clear inspection individually, but fail to function effectively as a mechanical unit.

 What Materials Are Prone To Galling?

-Thread galling is a common occurrence with stainless steel, aluminum, titanium, and hot dip galvanized fasteners.
+Thread galling is a common occurrence with stainless steel and aluminum fasteners.
+The beneficial nature of using stainless steel is that it is corrosion resistant.
 Stainless steel, among other alloys, generates a protective oxide surface film which can sometimes lead to difficulty with installation.
-The beneficial nature of using stainless steel, corrosion resistance, also causes the inconvenience of thread galling and seizing.
-Customers sometimes report nuts becoming "stuck" on bolts.
-Thread burrs may contribute to thread galling; stainless steel is a softer metal that is susceptible to burring and galling.
+Thread burrs are also common and contribute to galling; stainless steel is a softer metal that is susceptible to burring and galling.

 What Should I Do If My Fasteners Start To Gall?